ohiienko-r/unified-llm-api/README.md

   Retrieves a single response from the model based on the provided prompt.
       Parameters:
     * prompt `string` — The user's input prompt for the model.
-    * systemMessage (optional) `string` — Optional text instructions guiding the behavior of the language model. <br>
+    * systemMessage (optional) `string` — Optional text instructions guiding the behavior of the language model.

 Returns `string` the model's response to the given prompt.